ritvikshrivastava/mindmeld-hr-blueprint/README.md

 >
 > Please make sure to install and run all of the
 > pre-requisites \<getting\_started\_virtualenv\_setup\> for Workbench
-> before continuing on with this blueprint tutorial.
+> before continuing on with this blueprint tutorial.<br />

 1. The Use Case
 ---------------